Greater Richmond Region: Expressways and Interstate highways

-Several of the most heavily traveled highways in the state transverse the area, which includes the junctions of Interstate 64 (which runs east-west), and Interstate Highways 85 and 95 (which run north-south).
+Several of the most heavily traveled highways in the state transverse the area, which includes the junctions of Interstate 64 (I-64; which runs east-west), and Interstate Highways 85 and 95 (which run north-south).
 A comprehensive network of Interstate bypasses and spurs and several non-interstate expressways also serve the area.
 Tolls fund several of these local roads, although tolls have long been removed from the area's first limited access highway, the Richmond-Petersburg Turnpike, which opened in 1958 and now forms a portion of I-95 and I-85.
 I-295 opened in 1992.
 It was the last segment of Virginia's interstate system, forming an eastern bypass of Richmond and Petersburg.

 Railway network

 The Richmond-Petersburg region is also located along several major rail lines operated by CSX Transportation, Norfolk Southern Railway, and the Buckingham Branch Railroad.

 The area has four passenger stations served by Amtrak: